ITensor/Observers.jl/README.md

 # Observers.jl

-The Observers.jl package provides functionalities to record and track metrics of interests during the iterative evaluation of a given function.
+The Observers.jl package provides functionalities to record and track metrics of interest during the iterative evaluation of a given function.
 It may be used to monitor convergence of optimization algorithms, to measure revelant observables in in numerical simulations (e.g. condensed matter physics, quantum simulation, quantum chemistry etc).